maxwshen/hackerargs/README.md

 ```

 - Hackerargs is a global, write-once-only dict.
 The first setting of each key is final, ensuring exact reproducibility when saving to yaml, and later loading it to rerun your script.
 - We emphasize `val = setdefault(key, default_val)` as a primitive, which returns your key's value if it already exists, and setting it to default_val otherwise.
-This means no more fumbling with errors accessing missing keys.
+No more fumbling with errors accessing missing keys.
+Initializing args from CLI or yaml config takes priority over runtime setdefault.

 Features
 - Values have python types inferred as floats, ints, strings, lists, etc. with PyYAML loader.
 YAML v1.1 except "on/off/yes/no" are not parsed as booleans